Country pop: Global expansion of country pop

+Carly Pearce is a country music star known for her honest, heartfelt songwriting and multiple award-winning hits.
+She began performing at a young age with a bluegrass band and at Dollywood, eventually moving to Nashville to pursue her dream of becoming a singer-songwriter.
+After years of persistence, she broke through with her 2017 hit single “Every Little Thing.”
 Pearce has noted how quickly country music is growing overseas.
 “I’ve been to Europe several times, but I feel like in the last year or two, country music has connected there in a really impactful way,” she says.
 “The growth of my music over there blew my mind.”
 Marc Dennis, chair of the CMA International Committee and Pearce’s agent, adds that “the growth of the format has been extraordinary over the last decade,” and believes there is still “a huge opportunity to be the No. 1 format globally.”

 The CMA is closely tracking three major international markets where country music is rapidly expanding.
 In the United Kingdom, the genre reached over 2% of the total music market in 2024, with 3.6 billion streams out of 179.1 billion—nearly double the previous year’s country consumption.
 These numbers exclude Taylor Swift, whose catalog would push the totals even higher.
 The most-streamed country artists in the U.K. in 2024 were Zach Bryan, Luke Combs, Morgan Wallen, Shaboozey, and Chris Stapleton.

 Growth is also strong in Germany, where country music surpassed one billion streams for the first time in 2024 (again excluding Swift) and saw a 77% increase in streaming from 2023 to 2024.

 The third major market is Australia, where country music streams rose 28% in 2024.
 Country is now the fourth most popular genre in the country, with rock leading at 22%, pop and R&B/hip-hop tied at 19%, and country at 6%—up a full percentage point from 2023.